ankur2710/Java-Space-Invaders-/README.md

     }

 This is the code that determines whether the alien will drop a bomb.
 The alien must not be destroyed; i.e. he must be visible.
+The bomb's destroyed flag must be set.